Q. What is Amazon Web Services?

 Q. What types of customer service and support are provided for the AWS GovCloud (US) Region?

 Customer Service is available 24/365/7 to answer any billing or account related questions.
 AWS GovCloud (US) customers can choose from either Business-level or Enterprise-level technical support.
 Business-level support provides 24/7/365 Phone, Chat, and email support with a 1 hour response, support for 3rd party software, and architecture support.
 Enterprise-level support customers receive additional benefits with a 15 minute response time and are assigned a Technical Account Manager (TAM).
-Support for Health Checks (SHC) and Trusted Advisor functionality for AWS GovCloud (US) will be added in the near future.
 Due to the ITAR certification requirements, Developer-level technical support is not currently offered.